egasembiring/galaxybot-md/README.md

-# Neo Flare WhatsApp Bot - Project Setup
+# galaxy bot WhatsApp yang merupakan Neo Flare WhatsApp Bot - Project Setup

 ## Overview
 This is a WhatsApp bot project called "Neo Flare v4.0" developed by Zass Desuta.
 The bot is built using Node.js and uses the Baileys library for WhatsApp connectivity.